You are here

 Bric Bouchet (2,998m) near Abriès

-Bric Bouchet à Abries (Queyras)
+The Bric Bouchet in Abriès (Queyras)

 Bric Bouchet above Abriès, at just under 3000 metres, towers above its surroundings and faces Monte Viso.
 Like other peaks once thought to be unclimbable, such as Dent de Ratier above Arvieux, Pelvas above Abriès or Crête de la Taillante near Ristolas, Bric Bouchet was conquered by the mountaineer Paul Guillemin in 1875 – but he found that an Italian team had beaten him to it by a few weeks.